Bongs: What Are They and How Do They Work?

-- Beaker base bongs are arguably the quintessential or basic bong type.
-They have a triangular beaker-style base and a simplistic design with a straight tube and lots of stability.
+- Beaker base bongs are the quintessential basic bong.
+They have a triangular beaker-style base and a simplistic design.
 These bongs are favored among cannabis consumers since they have plenty of room for accessories like percolators.

 - Multi-chamber bongs come with several chambers that transfer the smoke between one another to cool it for a superior smoking experience.
-Note that these bongs are oftentimes more expensive than others.
+These bongs are oftentimes more expensive.

 - Bubblers are smaller, portable bongs that are easy to carry around and that come in a wide range of aesthetic designs.
 Often using a mouthpiece, they look like a combination of a bong and a cannabis pipe.